-Source reference data - a link to the file containing parameters of the source of calibration.
+Passport of source - a link to the file containing parameters of the source of calibration.
 The file must contain the list of radionuclides present in the source, description of their geometry, mass, volume, activity and the date of its adjustment.
-The passport of source file is generated in the Reference source library editor dialogue window, which can be opened from the main programme menu Options->Reference source library editor.
+The passport of source file is generated in the Editor of source passports dialogue window, which can be opened from the main programme menu Options->Editor of source passports.
 It should be noted that the passport of source file should be specified only during calibration (i.e. to create the efficiency file).
 To perform calculations for the purposes of determining activities, this field should be left blank.